PG&E to pay Calaveras County $25.4 million for 2015 Butte Fire

 The mediated settlement reflects the cost of rebuilding and restoring its roads, watershed and bridges, as well as economic loss from decreased property tax revenue, Lutz said.

-“I would be lying if I said we weren’t disappointed” by the settlement amount, Lutz said.
+“I would be lying if I said we weren’t disappointed” by the settlement, Lutz said.

 The besieged utility, which has been blamed by state investigators for wildfires in wine country last October, warned in June that damage claims would likely exceed $2.5 billion from those blazes.

-Note: This article was updated Nov.
-13 at 8:20 p.m. to include a statement from PG&E.